Educators Anxiously Wait On Fate Of 'Anti-Critical Race Theory' Bill

 Valencia Abbott says whatever the bill says on its face, she's reading between the lines.

-“No matter how you want to change the words around or throw the words around, the bill basically is saying that there are certain histories and certain stories that should not come to the table.”
+“No matter how you want to change the words around or throw the words around, the bill basically is saying that there are certain histories and certain stories that should not come to the table," Abbott says.

 Governor Roy Cooper has referred to the bill as “calculated conspiracy-laden politics,” but hasn’t said outright whether he will veto it.
 He has until Monday to act on the bill.